-- Library fines will be levied on students with overdue books. - Library technology must remain in the library. - Library hours are the same as school hours.
+- Library technology must remain in the library. - Library hours are the same as school hours.

 3.4 Textbooks and Library Books

 The replacement cost of Library and textbooks that are lost, damaged, or destroyed must be paid for by that student and will include the cost of shipping, handling and processing fees.
 Any damage to a textbook will result in a fine at the end of the school year.